Upper School (Years 9,10 & 11)

-The Upper School has designated girls’ and boys’ day and boarding houses, each of which has its own identity, loyal membership and competitive spirit.
-The girls and boys have their own separate houserooms where they can relax, socialise and study.
+The Upper School has designated houses, each of which has its own identity, loyal membership and competitive spirit.

-There is a wealth of pastoral support and each house has a team of tutors, so pupils will be in a small tutor group of 10, with a designated tutor who will meet with them daily and supervise, guide and mentor them throughout the year.
+There is a wealth of pastoral support with a team of tutors, so pupils will be in a small tutor group with a designated tutor who will meet with them daily and supervise, guide and mentor them throughout the year.

-In addition to house staff and tutors, the Upper School has a Head of Section who oversees all pupils and is responsible for their overall welfare.
+In addition to tutors, the Upper School has a Head of Section who oversees all pupils and is responsible for their overall welfare.

 There are many competitive and anxiously fought inter-house contests, including singing, chess and sporting activities and a hotly contested end of year cup – the Norman Cup - for the house with the most cumulative points throughout the year.

 “Friendly, purposeful and busy, it is a solid, well-managed school, giving its pupils a sound education and masses of high points in developmental experience.
 Its flexible and approachable style means happy pupils and happy parents.”